nuria-bosch/nuria-bosch.github.io/_pages/teaching_and_service.md

 - 2021-2023. **President** of the St John's College Linguistics Society
 - 2021-2022. **Representative for Linguistics Part IIB** at the Staff-Student Liaison Committee (SSLC, University of Cambridge)
 - 2020-2021. **Institutional Representative for the University of Cambridge** at the Undergraduate Linguistics Association of Britain (ULAB)

-<h4 style="margin-top: 3.3rem; margin-bottom: 2rem; font-weight: bold;">Undergraduate Admissions</h4>

-- Dec 2025. **Undergraduate Admissions Interviewer** for Linguistics at St John's College (University of Cambridge)
-- Dec 2024. **Undergraduate Admissions Exam Marker** for Linguistics at Faculty of Modern and Medieval Languages and Linguistics (University of Cambridge)
-- Dec 2024. **Undergraduate Admissions Interviewer** for Linguistics at Churchill, Magdalene, Peterhouse and Robinson Colleges (University of Cambridge)

 <h4 style="margin-top: 3.3rem; margin-bottom: 2rem; font-weight: bold;">Workshops and panels</h4>